interaction-lab/PyLips/docs/source/tutorials/follow.rst

 Now that we have all the components, we can put them together in a loop.
 We will repeatedly read from the webcam, then we will process the image with mediapipe.
 If a face is detected, we will get the x,y,z location in the real world and update the robot's gaze.
 If the user has set the ``SHOW_FACE`` variable to ``True``, we will show the face detection boxes on the screen.
-The program can be exited by pressing 'q'. on the image window or by pressing control+c in the terminal.
+The program can be exited by pressing 'q' on the image window or by pressing control+c in the terminal.

 .. code-block:: python